How Fast Can You Become an LPN?

 Helping Patients with Activities of Daily Living

-Ill patients have everyday needs.
-They need to eat, shower and dress.
-But these tasks are especially challenging when people are weak or debilitated.
-LPNs help by assisting with these activities while observing for changes in the patient’s condition.
+Many patients need assistance with everyday tasks such as eating, bathing, and dressing, especially when recovering from illness or injury.
+LPNs help with these activities while monitoring for changes in the patient’s condition.

 Taking Vital Signs